 Veneers are ceramic restorations that are used for several purposes in dentistry.
 They mimic the contour of natural teeth but are wafer-thin.
-They are fixed to the frontal surface of teeth and help them from being severely discolored, misshapen, chipped, excessively spaced, misaligned, and worn out.
-Veneers not only bring about an aesthetic change but also restore the tooth to its ideal functionality.
+They are fixed to the front surface of teeth and restore teeth that are severely discolored, misshapen, chipped, excessively spaced, misaligned, and worn out.
+Veneers not only bring about an improved appearance and smile, but also restore the tooth to its ideal function.

 What are the advantages of veneers?

 - Veneers are exceptionally thin.
 They do not add volume to the existing tooth structure.

 - Though they are very thin, they are extremely durable.